-The total national emissions of GHG (LULUCF sector excluded) in 1990 are estimated with an uncertainty of 4 per cent of the mean.
+The total national emissions of GHG (LULUCF sector excluded) in 1990 are estimated with an uncertainty of 5 per cent of the mean.
 The main emission component CO_2 is known with an uncertainty of 3 per cent of the mean.
-The total uncertainty level was 4 per cent of the mean in 2015.
+The total uncertainty level was 3 per cent of the mean in 2016.
 There have been major changes in uncertainty level for the different emission components between the two years.
-The highest uncertainty change between 1990 and 2015 is in the uncertainty estimates for the SF6 emissions, which has increased from 1 to 47 per cent of the mean.
-However, the SF6 emissions are strongly reduced because magnesium production was closed down.
-The figures for the emission of SF6 from magnesium production was quite well known, but now a larger part of the SF6 emissions comes from sources with higher uncertainty.
+The highest uncertainty change between 1990 and 2015 is in the uncertainty estimates for the SF6 emissions, which has increased from 1 to 42 per cent of the mean.
+However, the SF6 emission of SF6 from magnesium production was quite well known, but now a larger part of the SF6 emissions comes from sources with higher uncertainty.
 For N2O there is also a considerable increase in the uncertainty between the years.
-One reason for the change can be found in that N2O from the production of synthetic fertilizer with a quite low uncertainty contributes to a smaller part of the total N2O emissions in 2015 than in 1990.
+One reason for the change can be found in that N2O from the production of synthetic fertilizer with a quite low uncertainty contributes to a smaller part of the total N2O emissions in 2016 than in 1990.
 For the other gases there are only smaller changes in the uncertainty from 1990 to 2015.

-By including the LULUCF sector the results from the analysis show a total uncertainty of 8 per cent of the mean in 1990 and 16 per cent in 2015.
+By including the LULUCF sector the results from the analysis show a total uncertainty of 7 per cent of the mean in 1990 and 15 per cent in 2016.
 This is due to the fact that the uncertainty in the LULUCF sector in general is higher than in most other sectors.